-Section 1.
-Information about American River College
+I. Information About American River College

-The security of student information is very important to us.
-That is why we will not discuss your records over the phone.
-This includes resetting your password.
-If you do not remember your password reset questions, you must come to the campus or one of the outreach centers in person with photo identification.
-To obtain a copy of your records, including your current enrollment, you must either log in to eServices or come in person with photo identification.
-You can also order your official transcripts online.
+The security of student information is very important to us, which is why we will not discuss student records over the phone.
+This includes resetting a student's password.
+If you do not remember your password reset questions, then you must come to the campus or one of the outreach centers in person with photo identification.

-Student Rights under the Family Educational Rights and Privacy Act (FERPA)
+Student Rights Under the Family Educational Rights and Privacy Act (FERPA)

 Students have the right to:

-- Inspect and review their own education records within a reasonable time after the College receives a request for access.
-If a student wants to review his or her record, they should contact the Vice President of Student Services for a petition.
-Education records include any item of information directly related to an identifiable student maintained by the District or College or required to be maintained by an employee in the performance of the employee's duties, whether that information is recorded by handwriting, print, tapes, files, microfilm, electronically or other means.
-Education records do not include directory information, information provided by a student's parent related to financial aid or scholarships, information prepared by and that remains in the sole possession of the person who created it; certain medical records, and decisions reached as a result of disciplinary hearings.
+- Inspect and review their own education records within a reasonable time after the college receives a request for access.
+If a student wants to review their record, then they should contact the Vice President of Student Services for a petition.
+Education records include any item of information directly related to an identifiable student maintained by the district or college or required to be maintained by an employee in the performance of the employee's duties, whether that information is recorded by handwriting, print, tapes, files, microfilm, electronically, or by other means.
+Education records do not include: directory information, information provided by a student's parent related to financial aid or scholarships, information prepared by and that remains in the sole possession of the person who created it, certain medical records, and decisions reached as a result of disciplinary hearings.
 Education records are maintained by the offices that generate or receive those records and the manager of those offices is responsible for the maintenance of those records.
-The Admissions and Records Office at each College maintains a log of those persons who have been given access to education records as required by FERPA.
+The Admissions and Records Office at each college maintains a log of those persons who have been given access to education records as required by FERPA.

 - Request an amendment of their education record if a student believes it is inaccurate or misleading.
-If a student feels there is an error in his or her record, the student should submit a statement to the College official responsible for the record, clearly identifying the part of the record he or she wants changed and why he or she believes it is inaccurate or misleading.
+If a student feels there is an error in their record, then the student should submit a statement to the college official responsible for the record, clearly identifying the part of the record they want to be changed and why they believe it is inaccurate or misleading.
 That office will notify the student of their decision and advise of any appropriate appeal rights.

 - Consent to disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 There are several exceptions which permit disclosure without consent, including but not limited to: